gustycooper/gustycooper.github.io/product1/p1_canvas.md

 ## Canvas – Communication and Course Materials

 Canvas is our primary source for communication.
 You are responsible for keeping abreast of information posted on Canvas.
 I post announcements, handouts, assignments, and schedule updates.
 Students may start discussion groups.
 Canvas uses your campus email address by default, but you may change it within “your profile”.
-You should check Canvas **DAILY** for information.
+You are responsible for checking Canvas **DAILY** for information.